autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 *Defining the type of the worflow hook*
 * **Type** - specify the type of workflow hook, you can pick from: handler, converter, trigger, filter, enricher and returner.
   ![Workflow hook types](/img/getting_started/autopi_canfd_pro/workflow_hook_type.png)
-* **Function** - refers to the command aka. execution module to be called.
+* **Function** - refers to the command aka execution module to be called.
 Custom execution modules can be defined via custom code.
 * **Args** (optional) - positional arguments passed to the command.
 * **Kwargs** (optional) - keyword arguments passed to the command.